 After the Statement of Use is submitted, your trademark is broadcasted publicly ion the USPTO database.

 Determine the status of the trademark

-But in case, your application is approved, the USPTO will render a set of rules that you should act in accordance with to maintain your logo.
-A smart decision after receiving an approval would be hiring a trademark watch service which will help you to maintain the logo as well as avert different organizations from utilizing your logo wrongfully.
+However in case, your application is approved, the USPTO will render a set of rules that you should act accordingly to maintain your logo.
+A smart decision after receiving an approval would be hiring a trademark watch service which will help you to keep the logo as well as avert different organizations from utilizing your logo wrongfully.

 As these steps have demonstrated, adapting methods to trademark a logo is genuinely clear.
 With a decent trademark lawyer and eye for the details, any company can ensure its brand value.

 What can happen if you do not trademark a logo?

 Precaution is better than cure.
 Here, you can consider yourself as a logo, and you must protect yourself from the diseases (i.e., third party) else you would have to take medication (i.e., fight the legal battle).

 Where in a day to day life, you are what you stand for, similarly in the market arena; your brand logo portrays what it is precisely that your organization does.
 It helps the customer to recognize your brand from the other brands in the market.
 A decent logo distinguishes you from your opposition – and that is why you have to secure it.
 Below you find nine reasons as to why trademark is essential: